Skip to main content

 Serving Individuals from Birth Through Adulthood

-The SCOC has been providing education and services in Seneca County, Ohio since 1956.
-Operating under the Seneca County Board of Developmental Disabilities since 1967, the SCOC serves individuals across their lifespan, striving to support and enrich the lives of every individual in our community.
+SCOC has been providing education and services in Seneca County, Ohio since 1956.
+Operating under the Seneca County Board of Developmental Disabilities since 1967, SCOC serves individuals across their lifespan, striving to support and enrich the lives of every individual in our community.

-February 2025 Statistics
+August 2025 Statistics

 TOTAL INDIVIDUALS SERVED